 Using Cloud DLP to scan BigQuery data

 Knowing where your sensitive data exists is often the first step in ensuring that it is properly secured and managed.
 This knowledge can help reduce the risk of exposing sensitive details such as credit card numbers, medical information, Social Security numbers, driver's license numbers, addresses, full names, and company-specific secrets.
 Periodic scanning of your data can also help with compliance requirements and ensure best practices are followed as your data grows and changes with use.
-To help meet compliance requirements, use Cloud Data Loss Prevention (Cloud DLP) to scan your BigQuery tables and to protect your sensitive data.
+To help meet compliance requirements, use Cloud Data Loss Prevention (Cloud DLP) to inspect your BigQuery tables and to help protect your sensitive data.

 Cloud DLP is a fully managed service that lets Google Cloud customers identify and protect sensitive data at scale.
 Cloud DLP uses more than 150 predefined detectors to identify patterns, formats, and checksums.
 Cloud DLP also provides a set of tools to de-identify your data including masking, tokenization, pseudonymization, date shifting, and more, all without replicating customer data.